logankilpatrick/wgschool/content/bash-opening2.md

 <!-- In this session, I will cover the program for today, answer any questions and share the afternoon -->
 <!-- exercises. -->

-1. review the program for today
+1. Review the program for today.
-1. answer any questions
+1. Answer any questions.

 By the end of the day you should be able to: